cansik/duit/DOCUMENTATION.md

 ### Custom Annotation

-To create a custom annotation that can be applied to a `duit.model.DataField.DataField`, a new class must be implemented that inherits from the abstract class `duit.annotation.Annoation.Annoation`.
+To create a custom annotation that can be applied to a `duit.model.DataField.DataField`, a new class must be implemented that inherits from the abstract class `duit.annotation.Annotation.Annotation`.
 An annotation is applied to a data field by creating a private field attribute.
 This allows annotations to be applied to any Python object in the future.
 The attribute name must be provided as a static method.
 Here is an example annotation that provides a help text for a data field.

 ```python
 from duit.annotation.Annotation import Annotation, M